Pranit-Ekatpure/dynamic-programming-in-go/README.md

     2023/07/06 01:32:38 --> Memoization solution | result: 12586269025 | took: 491ns
     2023/07/06 01:32:38 --> Recursion solution | result: 12586269025 | took: 3m57.0162348s
     ```
-    Running the memoization solution with an input of `50` result in `12586269025` with execution time of `491µs`, much faster and more efficient that the recursion solution.
+    Running the memoization solution with an input of `50` result in `12586269025` with execution time of `491µs`, much faster and more efficient than the recursion solution.
 In addition to the performance gain, we also have the flexibility of making the solution modular and readable.

     [Reference](https://betterprogramming.pub/dynamic-programming-in-go-a95d32ee9953)